-- (a) An Official must abstain from participation in, discussion of, and any vote on a matter before the city, if: - (1) Acting on the matter, or failing to act on the matter may personally or financially benefit the Official or the Official's Relative; or - (2) Within the 12 months preceding the date of the vote, the Official has filed a Conflict Disclosure statement pursuant to Local Government Code chapter 176 relating to the matter to be discussed. - (b) The Official must leave the room while the matter is being discussed. - (c) Abstention of an Official will be recorded in the minutes or audio recording of the meeting of the respective board or council on which he or she serves. - (d) Affidavits of conflict of interest must be filed with the City Secretary before any vote on the matter and as soon as possible after the Official becomes aware of the need to file the affidavit.
-An Official need not make a disclosure pursuant to this section if he or she, with respect to the same matter, has already made such a disclosure. - (e) An Official whose outside employment or other outside activity or relationship can reasonably be expected to require more than sporadic abstention must resign or cease such outside employment or activity.
-If the ongoing conflict involves a relationship, the Official must resign.
-An Official should not begin employment or an activity or relationship that can reasonably be expected to require more than sporadic abstention.
-If a prospective Official is in such a situation, he or she should not accept the position.

-(f) Rule of Necessity: If abstention would leave a board with less than a quorum capable of acting, members must disclose their conflicts on the public record, but they may then vote.
+- Acting on the matter, or failing to act on the matter may personally or financially benefit the official or the official's relative; or - (2) Within the 12 months preceding the date of the vote, the official has filed a conflict disclosure statement pursuant to V.T.C.A.
+Local Government Code ch.
+176 relating to the matter to be discussed. - (b) The official must leave the room while the matter is being discussed. - (c) Abstention of an official will be recorded in the minutes or audio recording of the meeting of the respective board or council on which he or she serves. - (d) Affidavits of conflict of interest must be filed with the city secretary before any vote on the matter and as soon as possible after the official becomes aware of the need to file the affidavit.
+An official need not make a disclosure pursuant to this section if he or she, with respect to the same matter, has already made such a disclosure. - (e) An official whose outside employment or other outside activity or relationship can reasonably be expected to require more than sporadic abstention must resign or cease such outside employment or activity.
+If the ongoing conflict involves a relationship, the official must resign.
+An official should not begin employment or an activity or relationship that can reasonably be expected to require more than sporadic abstention.
+If a prospective official is in such a situation, he or she should not accept the position. - (f) Rule of necessity.
+If abstention would leave a board with less than a quorum capable of acting, members must disclose their conflicts on the public record, but they may then vote.